Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 - Mount lv-logs on /mnt/logs to be used by webserver logs.

-- Mount lv-opt on /mnt/opt to be used by Jenkins server in upcoming projects.
+- Mount lv-opt on /mnt/opt to be used by the Jenkins server in upcoming projects.

 So before mounting run: